 I also baked a strawberry-rhubarb crumble for my dad, mostly because I have never (!) cooked with rhubarb before and decided it was time to give it a try.
 If this winter was the Winter of Kale, this spring I think shall be the Spring of Rhubarb.
 I'm almost embarrassed to admit I have never been a big rhubarb fan because hello, rhubarb!
 How delightful you are!
 His crumble turned out fantastically (recipe soon), but what I couldn't stop exclaiming over was the small pot of rhubarb compote I cooked when my mom mentioned her grandmother used to make it.
 She said she remembered eating it, just straight from a bowl, when she was a kid - so of course I had to make a batch.

-I washed and chopped the rhubarb and cooked it with a bit of honey and brown sugar and lemon juice – the easiest.
-I piled it generously atop my slice of cake but I could imagine eating this just as-is – like my mom once did – because it’s so good.
-I hope to gather armfuls of rhubarb this weekend so I can compote/can to hoard for the rhubarb-less months ahead; it’s a very “catch while you can” fruit (vegetable?) and vanishes when its time in the spring (and early summer) sun is up.
+I washed and chopped the rhubarb and cooked it with a bit of honey, brown sugar, and lemon juice - the easiest.
+I piled it generously atop my slice of cake but I could imagine eating this just as-is - like my mom once did - because it's so good.
+I hope to gather armfuls of rhubarb this weekend so I can compote/can to hoard for the rhubarb-less months ahead; it's a very "catch while you can" fruit (vegetable?) and vanishes when its time in the spring (and early summer) sun is up.
 This compote is sweet-tart (but not too sweet, as is my inclination) in the best way and I love how the rhubarb, uncomplicated by strawberries, tastes just like itself.
 Hard to describe exactly what that is so I suggest you try it for yourself.

 If Oscar Wilde, in The Importance of Being Earnest, claimed cynically that “All women become like their mothers.
 That is their tragedy.
 No man does.
 That’s his,” I would argue that sometimes it’s not so bad to be like your mother — especially when she’s the kind of person who makes your favorite pesto-chard lasagna and vegetable soup when you're under the weather, sends you interesting articles in the mail, and fills your fridge with delicious homemade goodies when you've been out of town.

 So in honor of the yearly holiday to celebrate the ones who created us, I give thanks for my mom: my first editor, biggest fan, gardener of flowers, and favorite person with whom to go shopping.
-She can throw a mean dinner party and go root for the Giants with me, all in the same weekend.
+She can throw a mean dinner party and go root for the Giants with me, all on the same weekend.
 We annoy my brother in exactly the same way (by asking too many questions and unnecessary fussing), which strangely comforts.
 We both like to take care of , and we might stay up reading later than we ‘should’ because the book is impossible to put down.
 We’re both powerless in the face of an endearing cat and feel the same way about Yosemite.
 She bakes me cupcakes just because, and never fails to read any of my stories, whether or not they’re any good.
-Thanks, mum.
+Thanks, mom.
 And thanks for letting me take all the rhubarb compote home with me.

 Make this right now, when rhubarb is - hopefully - available everywhere.
 Serve it with cake - might I suggest a busy-day cake?
 Or a lemon pound cake.
 Or an angel food.
 There are endless possibilities. - or spoon atop vanilla ice cream or swirl into Greek yogurt.
 And make it next year for Mother’s Day, too.